Lewis Hamilton Hair Transplant: True or False?

 Lewis Hamilton’s hair loss appears to have started in his early twenties, as the above images show.
 But why did his hair begin to fall out at such a young age?

-It’s also possible that Hamilton’s hair loss could result from a family history of baldness.
-His father, Anthony (pictured below), has a significantly receding hairline.
+However, it’s much more likely that Hamilton’s hair loss was due to his family history of male pattern baldness.
+His father, Anthony Hamilton (pictured below), has a significantly receding hairline.

 Did he have a hair transplant?

-In 2019, Lewis Hamilton hair transplant rumours made national news after he shared images of his full, thick hair.
+In 2019, Lewis Hamilton’s hair transplant made national news after he shared images of his full, thick hair.

-But he waved speculation away and attributed his hair growth to washing properly.
-He insisted that a specialist told him if he didn’t start to take care of his hair properly, he’d lose it within a “short amount of time”.
+He insisted that a specialist told him if he didn’t start to take care of his hair properly, he’d go completely bald within a “short amount of time”.

 Has he ever confirmed the treatment?

-Lewis Hamilton has never confirmed that he underwent a hair transplant.
+Lewis Hamilton has never confirmed that he underwent any hair transplant procedures.

 Hamilton claimed that “the right advice” and “good products” had helped to save his locks.
 He also blamed a lack of “being educated about it” was partially to blame for the poor condition of his hair.